Membean is an incredibly effective way to learn words and permanently remember them.

 Something that is mundane is very ordinary and not interesting or exciting, especially because it happens very often.

-Numinous objects or places seem holy, spiritual, and possess a mysterious power, which make you feel that a spirit or god may be present.
+Numinous objects or places seem spiritual or holy and possess a mysterious power that makes you feel that a spiritual being may be present.

 If someone is pedantic, they give too much importance to unimportant details and formal rules.